 FOR PRINT: You have my permission to share a post for educational purposes in whole or in part as long as you include my name, Harriete Estel Berman, ASK Harriete, the URL for that particular post along with the date of the post, and the date the post was printed.

 INTERNET: It is not acceptable to copy an entire post from ASK Harriete on your blog or website.
 This would be duplicate content on the web.
-However, it is appropriate to write a review, comment, rebuttal or endorsement and link to the original posts.
-Same goes with Facebook or any social network.
+Duplicate content on the web is negated by search engines.
+However, it is appropriate to write a review, comment, rebuttal, or endorsement and link to the original posts.
+The same goes with Facebook or any social network.
 LINK to the original post adding your own original comment or content.